 Autistic people are less "tuned in" to social cues.
 Autistic adults do not internalise gender stereotypes to the same degree a neurotypicals (Kallitsounaki and Williams, 2020).
 Their lack of a "gender identity" may help explain the over-respresentation of autistic adolescents at gender clinics.
 School materials now teach that everyone has an innate gender identity.
 If an autistic girl cannot locate a "girl identity", she may believe her differences are due to her "really being a boy".

 GnRHa treatment aims to give an adolescent time to explore a trans identity.
 Supposedly, the GnRha-treated adolescent can consider their options without the pressure of puberty.
 But, the vast majority of those on GnRHa go on to cross-sex hormones [cite].
 It is unclear if the treatment works as intended.
 In Stein's (2012) view, GnRHa may be pushing the adolescent into a medical pathway.
 Adolescence is a period to explore social identities.
-But, gender transition experts assume that a trans identity is a special case.
+But, opposite sex imitation experts assume that a trans identity is a special case.
 They do not engage with the broader social identity literature (Sadjadi, 2019).

 We hypothesise that acceptance into a GnRHa treatment regime validates a "true trans" self-concept.
 Validation can improve a vulnerable person's mental well-being.
 But, stopping treatment will invalidate this self-concept.
 Most adults, let alone children, would find such a step extremely difficult.